 Barcelona.
 So much character in one city.

 Spain has always been in my blood.
 This is going to sound strange but you know how we all have that place in the world, the one where you feel most at home?
-That is what Spain is to me.
-When I went to the South of Spain with my best friend 10 years ago, I was completely humbled by the Alhambra, by our experience together.
-I knew then Barcelona had to be next.
+The one that calls out to you?
+I feel a deep connection with this part of the Mediterranean.
+When I went to the South of Spain with my best friend 10 years ago, I was completely humbled by the Alhambra, The great Mosque in Cordoba and by our experience together.
+I knew then, Barcelona had to be next.
 I did not realize it would take me this long.
 Catalunya is its own radiant place in the world, it is stunning.
 Completely determined to be separate, they are happy, culturally diverse and green.
 They don’t want the security of Spain, only to be known simply as Barcelona, Catalunya.
 The flag that hangs off the balconies of many apartments confirm their strong need for independence.
 They are proud people and rightly so.

-I had longed to see Gaudi’s unfinished basilica ‘La Sagrada Familia’ through years of looking at photos.
-Not even in my dreams did I imagine how visually stunning it could be.
+I had longed to see Gaudi’s unfinished basilica ‘La Sagrada Familia.’
+Through years of looking at photos, not even in my dreams did I imagine how visually stunning it could be.
 I had chills.
 He was a complete genius; a futurist and modernist, they( other architects in his time) thought he was crazy, but Gaudi’s vision was so extraordinary, he was creating 3D models long before the idea of 3D even existed.
 I was speechless when I saw a model he designed.
-How? is all I thought.
+How? is all I could think.

 Some of the interior columns within the basilica are a combination of red and black granite sourced from different parts of the world- Italy, Portugal, Iran and Spain itself.
 The stained glass lends such a stunning ethereal effect.